-- 6. All quizzes, exams, and class assignments cannot be made up. - 7.
+- 6. Exams and in-class assignments cannot be made up. - 7.
 No cheating and no plagiarism, please!
 Detected cheating/plagiarism will result in "F" for the assignment.
 (This rule is very strictly enforced, no exceptions!). - 8.
 All grades will be made available to students through the course website.